michael-trigoboff/git_demo_script/git_demo_script.md

 # GitHub Demo

 ## create repository on github
-> _will use listed command to connect local directory to it_
+> _will use listed command to connect local directory to this repository_

 ## create local repository
 > md git_demo_gh